semiologic/sem-external-links/readme.txt

 === External Links ===
 Contributors: Denis-de-Bernardy, Semiologic
 Donate link: http://buy.semiologic.com/drink
-Tags: admin-menu, admin, cms
-Requires at least: 2.0
+Tags: external-links, nofollow, link-target, link-icon Requires at least: 2.0
-Tested up to: 2.6.5
+Tested up to: 2.7
 Stable tag: trunk

-The admin menu plugin for WordPress sticks key admin menu links to the top of your blog's screen.
+The external links plugin for WordPress lets you process outgoing links differently from internal links.

 == Description ==

-The admin menu plugin for WordPress sticks key admin menu links to the top of your blog's screen.
+The external links plugin for WordPress lets you process outgoing links differently from internal links.

-The menu will automatically appear to the top of your blog.
-Menu items will only be visible when relevant.

-It's quite useful for those who run their WP install as a CMS.
-When you create a static page using its New Page link, it will also set the new page's parent automatically, to the ongoing page.
+You can configure the plugin to:

+- Process all outgoing links, rather than only those within your entries' content.
+- Add an external link icon to outgoing links.
+You can use a class="noicon" attribute on links to override this.
+- Open outgoing links in new windows.
+Note that this can damage your visitor's trust towards your site in that they can think your site used a pop-under.
+- Add rel=nofollow to the links.
+This is not very nice for those you're linking to, but useful to avoid PR leak.

 == Installation ==